AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/create-paths-calc-columns.md

 ## Creating a Path {#createpath}

 When creating a column in your data warehouse, you will need to define the path that brings information from one table into another.
-Sometimes paths pre-populate because a path already exists between tables, but if this doesn't happen, you will need to create one.
+Sometimes paths pre-populate because a path already exists between tables, but if this does not happen, you will need to create one.

 We'll use the relationship between **customers** and **orders** to show you how it's done.
 Let's break it down: